google/skia/site/dev/tools/markdown.md

 > ###### Deep

-And you can <b>always</b> use HTML, which is useful for features that can't be done in MarkDown, such as iframes, but try to avoid using HTML outside of sitations like that.
+And you can <b>always</b> use HTML, which is useful for features that can't be done in Markdown, such as iframes, but try to avoid using HTML outside of sitations like that.
 <svg viewBox="0 0 24 24" height="24px" width="24px" style="display: inline;">
   <g>